Semidio/coal/README.md

-coal
+stone-coal
 ====

-A Google Chrome extension for fever
+A Google Chrome extension for fever api service